 SMSF news – update on the ‘sole purpose test’ in the Aussiegolfa case

 Last week the full Federal Court handed down its decision in Aussiegolfa Pty Ltd (Trustee) v Commissioner of Taxation FCAFC 122, a case concerning the in-house asset rule and sole purpose test for SMSFs.
-Nick Casey has discussed the implications of this below.
+Tom Wood has discussed the implications of this below.

 What is the in-house asset rule and the sole purpose test?